-Businesses are gradually realising that, alongside climate change and the future of work, gender equality needs to be a core topic of their thought leadership campaigns.
+Businesses are gradually realising that, alongside climate change and the future of work, gender balance needs to be a core topic of their thought leadership campaigns.
 They now know that it costs more to stay silent.

 Here, two members of our editorial team tell us what has changed for women, and how we at Longitude are trying to do our bit for gender equality.